The Wolf from Scotland

 Protestant groups in the USA learned of the plight of the dispossessed Madeirans and invited them to join the burgeoning Presbyterian communities of Jacksonville and Springfield, Illinois, southwest of Chicago (not the same Springfield of the modern-day cultural icon, Homer Simpson).

-But it was the same Springfield that saw the start of Abraham Lincoln’s career as a lawyer and politician.
-Lincoln’s wife, also employed a Madeiran girl, Charlotte Rodrigues as a seamstress and housemaid and she became Lincoln’s family's firm favourite.
+It was the same Springfield that saw the start of Abraham Lincoln’s career as a lawyer and politician.
+Lincoln’s wife employed a Madeiran girl, Charlotte Rodrigues as a seamstress and housemaid and she became Lincoln’s family's firm favourite.

 THE BOND CONNECTION

-The family of film director, Sam Mendes whose films such as ‘American Beauty’, the James Bond movies, ‘Skyfall’ and ‘Spectre’ along with the most excellent ‘Road to Perdition’, was part of the diaspora.
-An area of Jacksonville, Illinois became known as "Portuguese Hill" with around 1,000 Madeiran Portuguese living in this one area alone.
+The family of Acadamy Award-winning film director Sam Mendes, whose films such as ‘American Beauty’, the James Bond movies, ‘Skyfall’ and ‘Spectre’ along with the most excellent ‘Road to Perdition’, were part of the Madeiran diaspora that stayed in the Caribbean, primarily the islands of Trinidad and Tobago.

 SPIRITUAL FATHER

-The indomitable Kalley meanwhile, travelled back to Europe, firstly to Malta then later to Beirut in 1851 where his ailing first wife died.
-He remarried the following year and Kalley and his new wife visited the Presbyterian settlements in Illinois sometime later.
+The indomitable Kalley travelled back to Europe, firstly to Malta, then later to Beirut in 1851, where his ailing first wife died.
+He remarried the following year, and Kalley and his new wife visited the Presbyterian settlements in Illinois sometime later.

 The good doctor continued his missionary work, establishing the first permanent Protestant church in Brazil, spending many years there and suffering similar resistance from the Brazilian Catholic Church - but never quite as tumultuous as in Madeira.